Nevada Department of Education logo

 5.3 Nevada Adult Education Teacher Orientation

 The Nevada Adult Education Teacher Orientation online course was developed by A.I.R. through a contract with the Nevada Department of Education.
 Administrators are responsible to ensure that new teachers complete the online course.
 Current or returning teachers are encouraged to complete the course.
-Teachers interested in taking this course should send their name, program and agency name, and preferred email address to nevadaadultedpdtechsupport@air.org.
-In the subject line of the message, teachers should write “Enrollment request, Nevada Adult Education Teacher Orientation”.
+Teachers taking this course need to send their name, program and agency name, and preferred email address to nevadaadultedpdtechsupport@air.org.
+In the subject line of the message, teachers should write "Enrollment request, Nevada Adult Education Teacher Orientation".
 Within one business day, teachers will receive individual log-in instructions.
 Programs should maintain the Certificate of Completion for each teacher completing the course and retain based on the appropriate retention schedule.
+It is encouraged to include professional development completed in LACEs' staff profiles as a document upload.

 5.4 Required Professional Development for AEFLA Staff